 - Hygenic and cleaning supplies

-- New towels and sheets, new blankets
+- New towels and sheets, blankets, sleeping bags, tarps

 THANK YOU FOR YOUR CONTINUING SUPPORT.
 Please pray for the people and the Sisters.
 The impoverished men, women, and children who come to the Casa are grateful and feel your loving care.
 Without YOU, they would not celebrate such a Happy and warm Christmas.
 Sister Armida relies on “God to Provide.”
 HE surely does through your open hearts.